Animal Factory

-Animal Factory is a 2000 neo-noir film directed by Steve Buscemi and starring Willem Dafoe, Edward Furlong, Danny Trejo, John Heard, Mickey Rourke, Tom Arnold, Seymour Cassel, Shell Galloway and Mark Boone, Jr. Set in San Quentin, the film is about life in prison.
+Animal Factory is a 2000 American independent neo-noir film directed by Steve Buscemi and starring Willem Dafoe, Edward Furlong, Danny Trejo, John Heard, Mickey Rourke, Tom Arnold, Seymour Cassel, Shell Galloway and Mark Boone, Jr. Set in San Quentin, the film is about life in prison.
 It is based on the novel of the same name by Eddie Bunker who plays the part of Buzzard in the film.

 Plot

-Ron Decker, a young man convicted for drug possession, is sent to prison where veteran con Earl Copen takes Decker under his wing and introduces him into his own gang.
+Ron Decker, a twenty-one-year-old young man convicted for drug possession, is sent to prison where veteran con Earl Copen takes Decker under his wing and introduces him into his own gang.
 Copen first helps out Decker when three Puerto Ricans attempt to lure him into a cell block to rape him.
 Copen sees through their plans and talks to the Puerto Ricans, who quickly abandon interest in Decker.

 Over the next few days, Copen helps Decker out by getting him better jobs, food, and even transferring him to his own cell block.
-Mainly Copen helps Decker's case and points out that under a new article passed by the legislature, a judge can modify a sentence in the first 90 days if he sees fit, so Copen (who is the assistant to the Captain of the Guards) helps write false reports and gives Decker advice to stay out of trouble, which will make Decker appear as a "very small threat to society".
-Unfortunately, after a large inmate called Buck Rowan attempts to rape Decker in the bathroom, Decker stabs Rowan in a fight involving Copen, paralyzing Rowan.
+Mainly Copen helps Decker's case and points out that under a new article passed by the legislature, a judge can modify a sentence in the first 120 days if he sees fit, so Copen (who is the assistant to the Captain of the Guards) helps write false reports and gives Decker advice to stay out of trouble, which will make Decker appear as a "very small threat to society".
+Unfortunately, after a large inmate called Buck Rowan attempts to sexually assault Decker in the bathroom, Decker stabs Rowan in a fight involving Copen, paralyzing Rowan.
 Rowan signs a statement claiming Decker and Copen are responsible and their cells are stripped and they are restricted to them.

 Decker's attempt at a modified sentence is denied and his sentence remains five years.
 Meanwhile, Copen manages to get word out Rowan is "snitching", and an inmate working at the infirmary poisons Rowan's IV with cleaning fluid.
 The case against Copen and Decker is thrown out as the victim and main witness is dead.

 Shortly after their release, Copen tells Decker he plans to escape, and they plot to hide in a garbage truck and avoid being crushed by the compressor by using a bar to stop it.
-Decker escapes in one truck, Copen is unable to jump into the truck after the appearance of one of the prison guards.
-Decker manages to flee to Costa Rica and Copen stays behind, after stating "This is my prison, after all" and quoting Satan from Paradise Lost by John Milton: "Better to reign in hell than serve in heaven."
+Decker escapes in one truck, but Copen is unable to jump into the truck after the appearance of one of the prison guards.
+Decker attempts to flee to Costa Rica and Copen stays behind, after stating "This is my prison, after all" and quoting Satan from Paradise Lost by John Milton: "Better to reign in hell than serve in heaven."